stefanoborini/pep-keyword/PEP-XXX.rst

 As briefly introduced in the previous analysis, the C interface would potentially have to change to allow the new feature.
-Specifically, ``PyObject_GetItem`` and related routines would have to accept an additional ``PyObject *kw`` argument for Strategy 2.
+Specifically, ``PyObject_GetItem`` and related routines would have to accept an additional ``PyObject *kw`` argument for Strategy "kwargs argument".
 The remaining strategies would not require a change in the C function signatures, but the different nature of the passed object would potentially require adaptation.

 Strategy "named tuple" would behave correctly without any change: the class returned by the factory method in collections returns a subclass of tuple,